carolynwang/carolynwang/README.md

 ### Hi there 👋

-- 💬 Ask me about anything, always happy to chat
+- 💬 Ask me about anything, happy to chat
 - 📫 How to reach me: carolyn.wang @ berkeley.edu
-- 😄 Pronouns: she/her
 - 📎 Website: https://carolynwang.github.io/